As we age, it’s important to prioritize activities that promote mental, physical, and emotional well-being, especially for those with dementia.

 Playing bean bag toss involves the person with dementia throwing a bean bag into a hole or bucket.
 This game can help get your loved one physically active, improve hand-eye coordination, and help with motor skills.

-Gardening is a fun way to get your loved one outdoors and offers a variety of benefits, including:
+Gardening is a fun way to get your loved one engaged in outdoor activities and offers a variety of benefits, including: